 You need to prove to your boss or client that your SEO program is generating results.
-Measuring your KPIs like website traffic, clicks and leads provides the evidence you need to keep your program funded.
+Measuring your KPIs like website traffic, clicks, and leads provides the evidence you need to keep your program funded.

 Compiling those leads in a central location makes it easier to view progress.
 You can use SEO software, a marketing automation platform, or an analytics application.

-Using a SaaS software solution means your statistics are updated in real-time, providing instant feedback.
+Using a SaaS software solution means your statistics are updated in real time, providing instant feedback.

-10. Analyze and Revise Strategy
+10. Analyze and Revise the Strategy

-It is important to pay attention to your metrics and do not resist change.
+It is important to pay attention to your metrics and not resist change.
 Experimentation is vital for improving SEO results.